lajax/yii2-translate-manager/README.md

 On the server side it can handle database or one-dimensional/multidimensional array elements and Yii::t functions.
 You can exclude files, folders or categories to prevent them from being translated.

+## Contributing

+Please read and follow the instructions in the [Contributing guide](CONTRIBUTING.md).

 ## Installation

 Via [Composer](http://getcomposer.org/download/)